OutLine contracts professionally qualified counsellors whose work focuses on rainbow-affirming counselling.

 Tommy is interested in revealing or restructuring the ways we understand the impacts of minority stress and micro aggressions rainbow people encounter day to day.
 He also believes in accessible and affordable counselling, as well as building access for all counsellors to grow in their awareness of rainbow affirming practices.
 A current interest is improving referral processes for rainbow people across the country.
 If you are in any region in Aotearoa, Tommy aims to find support through regional and local networks close to people.

-Tommy also has trained as a phone volunteer and been on the OUTline NZ board since engaging with OUTline NZ in the early 2000s.
+Tommy also has trained as a phone volunteer and been on the OutLine board since engaging with OutLine in the early 2000s.

 Hayden Oswin – Contract Senior Counsellor

 Hayden helped create the Face-to-face Counselling Service at OutLine in 2011.
 Hayden chose to study Person-Centred Therapy and Cognitive Behavioural Therapy and mainly uses these collaborative and structured approaches when working with clients for counselling.

 Hayden is experienced with working therapeutically with adults (people who are 20 years of age and older) and from a variety of genders and ethnicities.
 He works mostly with individuals and has had some experience with working with couples.
 Hayden is based in the Auckland Office and sees most of his clients in person in the Counselling Room based at St. Mary’s Bay.